AriFordsham/GHCWiki/newcomers.md

 - To orient yourself to the general architecture of GHC, [ this article](http://www.aosabook.org/en/ghc.html), written by two of the chief architects of GHC, Simon Marlow and Simon Peyton-Jones, is excellent and current (2012).

 - While you're reading that article, download and build the sources.
 [Prepare](building/preparation) your machine, [download](building/getting-the-sources) the source, and [build](building/hacking).
-For the short, short version, which may or may not work for your machine, you can try this (note that three commands are not meant to be taken literally!):
+For the short, short version, which may or may not work for your machine, you can try this:

   ```
   # clone GHC's main Git repository (creates './ghc' folder in CWD)